-Containment ( Group Supervisor Potential Designates Field or Plant Personnel, C Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts ı Role Responsibilities The Containment Grou and implements all lan p Supervisor coordinates d-based containment Ensuring the safe conduct all Containment Group activity. activities.
+Containment (Group Supervisor Potential Designates Field or Plant Personnel, (Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools ~ 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities and implements all lan Ensuring the safe conduct all Containment Group activity. activities.
 In the event waterway the Containr will coordinate and sup ment Group Supervisor Implementing strategies and tactics for the site(s). anchors and booms at control points.
-This will require coordination with the Vessel Group Supervisor.
+This will require coordination with the Vessel Group Coordinating all Containment Group activity.
 The Containment Group Supervisor implements the defined strategies provided by the Asset Specific Plan, Control Point Data Sheet and any additional strategies developed by the Response Branch Director.
 The Containment Group may contain a large number of resources that operate over a dispersed area.
 Consequently, the management of the Containment Group structure and maintaining an efficient span of control, is as key element in successfully delivering the role.
-Coordinating all Containment Group activity.
 Providing regular updates to the Response Branch Director on the progress of Containment Group activities.
 Managing the Containment Group Structure and ensuring an effective span of control is maintained throughout the response.
 Ensuring proper decontamination procedures are followed and contaminated equipment is delivered to decontamination crews before leaving the site.
 See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.